Apartment Turnover Painting in Los Angeles

 Low-VOC paint by default

 Sherwin-Williams ProMar 200 Zero VOC or Benjamin Moore Ultra Spec 500 standard.
-Same-day re-occupancy safe — no overnight airing-out delay.
+Tenant can move in 4 hours after the last coat, no overnight airing-out delay.

 Photo report